zendeskarchive/broadcast/README.markdown

 **Broadcast::Medium** is the service the message will be sent to, and **Broadcast::Message** is, well, the message.

-The first thing you need to do is configuring the desired Media.
+The first thing you need to do is to configure the desired Media.
 For example, to configure jabber, put something like this in some configuration file (e.g. a Rails initializer):

 ```ruby
   Broadcast.setup do |config|